atomisthq/docs/docs/automations/commands.md

 You'll need

 -   an [automation client](client.md) of your own
--   a task you want to automate (even if it's just saying "hi")
+-   a task you want to automate, even if it's just saying "Hello, World!"
 -   a phrase that people can say in Slack to trigger it
 -   a name for the command handler

-For the purposes of this guide, we'll create MyCommandHandler, which responds to "do my thing".
+In this guide you'll create MyCommandHandler, which responds to "do my thing".

 ## Create the command handler

 Command handlers are classes with a `handle` method and some decorators that supply metadata.
-They can live anywhere in the `src` directory;
+Store them anywhere in the `src` directory;
-your automation client will discover them on startup.
+your automation client discovers them on startup.
 (Or [specify them yourself](client.md#client-configuration).)

 You can add a class to any file, or make a new TypeScript file anywhere in the `src` directory, like `src/commands/MyCommandHandler.ts`.

-I like to copy the content of
+Start by copying the content of
 [the HelloWorld sample](https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/simple/HelloWorld.ts)
-into my new file to start with.
+into a new file to start with.

 ## Command Handler class with decorators
 A command handler class implements `HandleCommand`,